michelleproject/n8n-budget-monitoring/README.md

 category, compares each category against its limit, and emails a summary that flags every overage.

-Scheduled to run every Monday at 8am.
+Scheduled to run every Monday at 8 am.
 The alert is pushed to your inbox rather than pulled from a dashboard.